hirefire/hirefire-resource-node/README.md

 ## Guides & Documentation

-Please refer to our [Getting Started with Node] guide for instructions on setting up HireFire with your Node application.
+Please refer to our [Node Guide] for instructions on setting up HireFire with your Node application.

 ## Development